 Diwali is the festival of lights which has evolved into a global celebration.
 It is celebrated in the autumn during a dark new moon night.
 Light is a metaphor for God, truth and knowledge.

-Peterborough celebrated Diwali in Cathedral square on Saturday 14 October.
-Celebrations have been marked in Cathedral square for the last three years and the Peterborough Diwali Festival Committee aimed to make this year's the best yet.
+The city’s annual Diwali celebration will be held on Saturday 27 October from 11am until 5pm and everyone is invited to come along.
+Celebrations have been marked in Cathedral Square for the last three years and the Peterborough Diwali Festival Committee aimed to make this year's the best yet.

 Black History Month

 The origins of Black History Month go back to 1926 when Carter G Woodson, editor for thirty years of the Journal of Negro History, established African Caribbean celebrations in America.

 Black History Month is celebrated in the month of February, while here in UK it is held in the month of October.
 This year the event was held on Saturday 7 October in Peterborough Cathedral Square.